 The Water Quality Treatment Rate is required for hydrodynamic separator design.
-Larger flows should be bypassed using diversion structures.
+Flows in excess of the Water Quality Treatment Rate or Volume should be diverted around the separator using diversion structures.
 Offline units should be used unless prior approval from the INDOT Post-Construction Stormwater Team is obtained.
 Contact the INDOT Post-Construction Stormwater Team for unit selection guidance.
 Adequate space for safe inspections and maintenance should be provided in the design.
 A permanent access road or bump out along the highway may be required for hydro excavation truck access.
+The plans will list the Water Quality Treatment Rate with the Hydrodynamic Separator and the contractor will choose a unit from the INDOT Qualified Products List.
+The unit make and model should not be listed in the plans.